This bill mandates law enforcement agencies in Indiana to create and publish a surveillance technology impact and use policy by January 1, 2021.

 Key Provisions

-- Agencies must prepare a surveillance technology impact and use policy.
+- Requires law enforcement agencies to create a surveillance technology impact and use policy.

-- The policy must be posted on the agency's website.
+- Policy must be posted on the agency's website.

 - Agencies must comply by January 1, 2021, for technologies in use as of June 30, 2020.

-- Surveillance technology includes audio, video, location, and biometric data collection.
+- Surveillance technology includes facial recognition and biometric systems.

 Latest Legislative Action

-First reading: referred to Committee on Veterans Affairs and Public Safety
+First reading: referred to Committee on Ways and Means

 Bill Sponsors